Smart and Stupid Property Investors

 This is a good development because as the industry matures, the association can help to look into areas that can be improved, especially on the structure of REITs.
 For example, in my previous article on REITs, I don’t understand why is there a need for external manager for REITs.
 Such requirement only incur more costs which would be eventually passed down to investors.

 Most retail investors claim they know about the REIT they invested in but I suspected they are none the wiser than me on the business model.
-I hope the newly-formed association can conduct courses and seminars to promote the understanding of REIT and the risks involved investing in them.
-This would help to address a lot of myths on REIT and enhance investor’s knowledge.

 In October 2014, when SPH announced a decline of 6.8% in advertising revenues from newspaper and magazine, it was a sign of things to come.
 After all, the media giant derived the bulk of its income from advertisements and with the proliferation of cheaper and more effective online marketing platforms, they are beginning to feel the heat.
 In fact, social media and online blogs like SG Wealth Builder are giving SPH a run for their money.
 This is because with online blogs and websites, clients can market their products and services to the international market.
 In today’s context, the motivation for companies to advertise in Singapore newspapers and magazines is becoming less appealing due to the limited market reach.

 Indeed, SPH might have seen this coming many years ago when it invested $18 million in ShareInvestor Holding Pte Ltd. Given the high internet penetration rate in Singapore, it made sense for SPH to make its foray into the digital media and establish revenue from its online media arm.
 Other notable online investments by SPH included Sgcarmart (bought for $60 million in 2013) and Hardwarezone ($7.1 million in 2006).
 Apart from these mega acquisitions, SPH had been relatively slow in acquiring new online start-ups.
-The reason for the inertia could be because of the risk in e-commerce and digital start ups.
-That is probably why SPH only invested in tried and tested online business models with established track records.
-But then again, if these companies are already successful, why would they want to be sold off cheaply?
-To invest in these companies, SPH has to make large amount of investments which could take many years to break even.

 Thank you.